Tuesday, November 09, 2004

 During a race, Dr. Siegel said it is vital that runners avoid over-drinking.
 Runners who develop progressive headache, nausea or vomiting should stop all fluid intake, including sports drinks, and seek medical assistance immediately.
 If a marathoner plans to take a pain reliever, take TYLENOL® 8 Hour, as a safe over-the-counter choice during endurance sports activity.

-www.marathonfirsttimers.com , a Web site designed to educate runners of all ages and abilities on the crucial aspects of running a marathon, including nutrition, apparel, injury prevention and pain treatment.
+For more information about hyponatremia, please visit www.marathonfirsttimers.com , a Web site designed to educate runners of all ages and abilities on the crucial aspects of running a marathon, including nutrition, apparel, injury prevention and pain treatment.

 McNeil Consumer & Specialty Pharmaceuticals, a division of McNeil-PPC, Inc., is headquartered in Ft.
 Washington, PA, and markets products such as TYLENOL®, IMODIUM®, ST. JOSEPH® and MOTRIN®.